5173 Database Analyst - Reporting

 3. Promotes the professional development of Computer Services staff members and campus users by preparing and offering training and demonstrations regarding database-related design, development, and/or appropriate database querying tools.

-12. Establishes, maintains, and prevents private or highly sensitive information from being accessed inappropriately.
+13. Monitors access controls to prevents privat or highly sensitive information from being accessed inappropriately.

-The ODS/EDW Database Analyst may supervise programmers/analyst and student workers.
+The Database Analyst - Reporting may supervise programmers/analyst and student workers.